 Trout lilies make their home on the forest floor, where their nodding flowers provide a welcome spark of spring color.
 Pagoda is the most reliable of the group.
-Its delicate yellow blooms, which resemble turks cap lilies, shine in dappled light.
+Its delicate blooms, which resemble turks cap lilies, shine in dappled light.

 |Quantity||Price per bulb|